Be the Solution to Stormwater Pollution

-As a Howard County resident, you can make a big impact on stormwater pollution by increasing the amount of pervious surface that absorbs stormwater runoff on your property.
-In addition to protecting the environment by reducing runoff, you'll also reduce your Watershed Protection Fee.
+As a Howard County resident, you can make a big impact on reducing stormwater pollution by increasing the amount of surfaces on your property that absorb stormwater runoff.
+In addition to protecting the environment by reducing runoff, you'll also have the opportunity to reduce your Watershed Protection Fee and/or be reimbursed for your projects.

 How does the process work?

-Check out our brochure of the basic application process and eligibility for credit and reimbursement.
-Once you've picked your CleanScape, check the criteria of your project to make sure it meets the minimum levels for credit and reimbursement.
-Check page 17 for a list of resources available to help you, including local contractors and financial resources.
-If you are interested in doing a project yourself, take a look at this guide for materials and local stores that stock them, down to the aisle number.
+Use our CleanScapes Program Guide, for detailed information about each practice, as well as minimum levels for credit and reimbursement for each practice.
+Our Eco Friendly Gardening Cheat Sheet is a list of resources available to help you, including local contractors and financial resources.
+If you are interested in doing a project yourself, take a look at our Green Registry for local stores that carry native plants and materials for projects.

-See the Gallery at the bottom of this page for examples of what your project could look like when it's done and make sure to check out this video to see how installing a CleanScape saved a Howard County homeowner's yard from stormwater runoff.
-Who knows, your project could be on our website next!
+Pictures of example practices are at the bottom of this page.
+You can also check out this video to see how installing a CleanScape saved a Howard County homeowner's yard from stormwater runoff.

 During your project, keep all of your information in these cheat sheets—or ask your landscaper to fill them out, so you can easily enter it into the SMART tool later (see below).
-The information you'll need to complete the SMART tool depends on what kind of project you're doing.
-See the cheat sheet below corresponding to your selected Best Management Practice.
+The information you'll need to complete the SMART tool depends on what practice you are installing.

 Complete the application for a CleanScapes Reimbursement and credit.
 Use the handy cheat sheet you filled out while installing your CleanScape (above) to enter data into the SMART tool.
 The SMART tool application must be completed before your application can be processed further.
 You must apply for credit by April 15, 2017 to be considered for credit against the July 2017 Watershed Protection Fee.